render-examples/postgresql-missing-trigger-index/README.md

 ## Running the simulation

-The following steps will create a test schema, generate fake data, and run queries with and without an index to demonstrate a stark difference in performance.
+The following steps will create a test schema, generate fake data, and run a specific deletion with and without an index.

 1. Run the `create-schema.sh` script to create the database schema: